About the Preservation and Conservation Strategic Programme

 Contrary to other IFLA Strategic Programmes, PAC has been originally conceived in a decentralised way: a Focal Point implements the global strategy and Regional Centres manage activities in their specific regions.

-The Focal Point (International Centre) has been hosted by the Bibliothèque nationale de France in Paris since 1992 and there are Regional Centres respectively located in Washington (Library of Congress), Caracas (Biblioteca Nacional de Venezuela), Rio de Janeiro (Fundaçao Biblioteca Nacional de Brasil), Santiago (Biblioteca Nacional de Chile), Port of Spain (National Library and Information System Authority of Trinidad and Tobago), Porto-Novo (National Library of Benin), Cape Town (UCT Libraries, South Africa), Canberra (National Library of Australia), Moscow (Library for Foreign Literature), Almaty (National Library of the Republic of Kazakhstan), Tokyo (National Diet Library), Seoul (National Library of South Korea) and Beijing (National Library of China).
-The International Centre in Paris (Bibliothèque nationale de France) acts as the Regional Centre for Western Europe, Middle East and Africa.
+Currently IFLA Headquarters looks after the Focal Point (International Centre) of PAC.
+This has been previously hosted by the Bibliothèque nationale de France in Paris from 1992 until 2013.
+There are Regional Centres respectively located in Washington (Library of Congress), Caracas (Biblioteca Nacional de Venezuela), Rio de Janeiro (Fundaçao Biblioteca Nacional de Brasil), Santiago (Biblioteca Nacional de Chile), Port of Spain (National Library and Information System Authority of Trinidad and Tobago), Porto-Novo (National Library of Benin), Cape Town (UCT Libraries, South Africa), Canberra (National Library of Australia), Moscow (Library for Foreign Literature), Almaty (National Library of the Republic of Kazakhstan), Tokyo (National Diet Library), Seoul (National Library of South Korea) and Beijing (National Library of China).
+The Regional Centres for Western Europe, Middle East and Africa will be appointed in the near future.
+If you have issues and questions relating to these regions, please contact Julia Brungs.
 In the future, new sites may be chosen by PAC to act as new Regional Centers.

 The International Centre and the Regional Centres are part of a network, whose main working rules are defined in an "agreement" signed annually between IFLA and each centre.
 Each centre is independent and acts according to the priorities identified in its geographical area.
 It must comply with the objectives of PAC Strategic Programme and maintain cooperation with other centres through various activities (publications, seminars, conferences, etc.).